The Public Competition Enforcement Review: Japan

 Moreover, in December 2021, the JFTC closed its investigation into a platform operator providing funeral services after it accepted the proposed voluntary measures.13 Although the JFTC did not clearly state the background and reasons for its decisions on the three cases, the JFTC's Secretary General said that the JFTC decided to accept the companies' voluntary proposals because that was most appropriate to promptly resolve the anticompetitive issues and restore competition.

 Digital Platform Transaction Transparency Act

-The bill for the Act on Improvement of Transparency and Fairness in Trading on Specified Digital Platforms (the Digital Platform Transaction Transparency Act), came into force on 1 February 2021.
+A new law affecting digital markets, the Act on Improvement of Transparency and Fairness in Trading on Specified Digital Platforms (the Digital Platform Transaction Transparency Act), came into force on 1 February 2021.

 Sectoral competition: market investigations and regulated industries

 The JFTC conducts several market studies and publishes reports on digital markets, including digital advertising and the data market,15 as well as algorithms and artificial intelligence.16 Although the JFTC did not find any specific anticompetitive conduct in the market studies, it did flag a number of potential cases of anticompetitive conduct and have made the relevant parties aware.